BenjaminRains/mdc_analytics/scripts/validation/docs/business_logic_fee_process.md

 - Note: `paysplit.PatNum` links to `patient.PatNum`.
 - Note: `paysplit.UnearnedType` needs investigation.
 Check `definition.DefNum`.
 - Note: `paysplit.ProcNum` links to `procedurelog.ProcNum`.
 Some values are 0 because they aren't linked to a procedure.

-QUERY 1 from: fee_and_payment_process_validation.sql
-Purpose: To validate the fee population logic in the procedurelog table by comparing recorded procedure fees with clinic fees and procedure descriptions.
-Selected Columns:
-pl.ProcNum: The unique identifier for each procedure. pl.CodeNum: The code number associated with the procedure, used to link with fee and procedure description. pl.ProcFee: The fee recorded for the procedure in the procedurelog. pl.PatNum: The patient number, identifying the patient who underwent the procedure. pl.ProcDate: The date when the procedure was performed. f.Amount AS clinic_fee: The fee amount from the fee table, representing the clinic's standard fee for the procedure. pc.Descript AS procedure_description: A descriptive name for the procedure, retrieved from the procedurecode table.
-Joins:
-The query joins the procedurelog table with the fee table using the CodeNum field to compare the recorded procedure fee with the clinic's standard fee.
-It also joins the procedurelog table with the procedurecode table using the CodeNum field to retrieve descriptive names for the procedures.
-Filters:
-The query filters records to include only those procedures with a ProcStatus of 2, which typically indicates completed procedures.
-It restricts the results to procedures performed within the last four years, using the DATE_SUB function to calculate the date range.

-QUERY 2 from: fee_and_payment_process_validation.sql
-This SQL query is designed to analyze how discounts and adjustments are applied within a healthcare system by examining records in the adjustment table.
-It also provides context for each adjustment by joining with the definition table to retrieve descriptive names for adjustment types.
-Purpose: To understand the application of discounts and other adjustments by examining adjustment records over the past four years.
-Selected Columns:
-a.AdjNum: The unique identifier for each adjustment record. a.AdjAmt: The amount of the adjustment, which could represent a discount or other financial modification. a.AdjType: The type of adjustment, represented by a numerical code. a.PatNum: The patient number, identifying the patient associated with the adjustment. a.AdjDate: The date when the adjustment was applied. d.ItemName AS adjustment_type_name: A descriptive name for the adjustment type, retrieved from the definition table.
-Joins:
-The query joins the adjustment table with the definition table using the AdjType and DefNum fields.
-This join allows the query to replace numerical adjustment type codes with human-readable names, making the data easier to interpret.
-Filters:
-The query filters records to include only those adjustments that occurred within the last four years.
-This is achieved using the DATE_SUB function to calculate the date range.

 ### Query 3 Insurance Fee Documentation: fee_and_payment_process_validation.sql